pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

 What are we looking at?

-Blob 4 and Blob 3 are the same thing.
+Blob 4 (if present in the dialog) and Blob 3 are the same thing.
 Let's do Blob 3 first because the density is better.
 Notice the shape of the blobs and the environement.
 The precipitant for this structure was ammonium sulfate.
 So let's add a SO4 here:

  - **Calculate** &rarr; **Modelling** &rarr; **Add Other Solvent Molecules**
  - **SO4: SULPHATE ION**